 - When Jill moved out of mom and dad’s home, Christine allowed Jill to live with her.
 Jill went around telling untrue stories about Christine, damaging Chris’ reputation at her job and with the man she was dating.
 Chris told Jill to leave and find her own apartment.

-The list of Christine’s funny sayings – I often called them “West Texas sayings because I never heard them before Keith and Chris moved there:
+The list of Christine’s funny sayings – I often called them “West Texas sayings because I never heard them before Keith and Chris moved to San Angelo:

 - Don’t pee on my leg and tell me its raining.